Applicable Data Protection Laws:

 6. Submitting Support Requests

-6.1 The Client may request Support Services during the Support Hours by way of a Support Request.
+6.1 The Client may request Support Services during the Support Times by way of a Support Request.

 6.2 Each Support Request shall include a description of the Operational Fault and, where relevant, the start time of the incident.